Class of 2020: Voices of the future

 As Secondary 5 students across Quebec prepare to move on to their next chapter, they're doing it without the usual pomp and circumstance to mark the hard work they put in over the years.
 No dinners or dances, no goodbye parties, no valedictorian speeches in caps and gowns before big crowds.

-As part of CBC Quebec's tribute to the class of 2020, we wanted to make sure that, despite the pandemic, school valedictorians got their moment to share their messages with the world.
+CBC Quebec wanted to make sure that, despite the pandemic, school valedictorians got their moment to share their messages of hope and wisdom with the world.

-We asked them to share their speeches and put together one joint tribute to an unusual graduating class.
-The result showcases poignant, bittersweet words of reflection by 18 inspiring, resilient young Quebecers.
+The result showcases the poignant, bittersweet words of reflection and hope from 18 inspiring, resilient young Quebecers.

 To the class of 2020, congratulations from CBC Quebec!